fgabbaninililly/PIDataReaderSolution/readme.txt

 	5.5 PIDataReaderSolution
 		5.5.1 cd to PIDataReaderSolution
 		5.5.2 connect to GitHub and pull PIDataReaderSolution
-6. Use Visual Studio to open the solution file found in PIDataReaderSolution
+6. Use Visual Studio to open the solution file found in PIDataReaderSolution and build the solution

-# PIDataReaderSolution